2014 Twisted Turkey Trail Tussle

-Gettysburg College Office of Experiential Education and Strawberry Hill Nature Preserve thanks all who participated in this year’s event.
-We invite anyone interested in running or walking through the woods join us again next year!
+Gettysburg College Office of Experiential Education and Strawberry Hill Nature Preserve thanks all who participated in 2013′s event.
+We invite anyone interested in running or walking through the woods join us again on November 15, 2014!

-With 10K, 10 mile, and 1 mile runs, there is a choice for any participant.
-The location of this is event is at Strawberry Hill Nature Preserve in Michaux State Forest.
+The location of this is event is at Strawberry Hill Nature Preserve and in Michaux State Forest.
 This fun fall event is designed to offer runners a chance to experience miles of trails in the Blue Ridge Mountains, while giving families the perfect opportunity to enjoy the colorful autumn foliage.

 Runners and non-runners alike are invited to take part in an opportunity to enjoy nature, food, music, and friends while supporting Adams County’s only non-profit environmental education center and nature preserve.